 Regardless, during a famine growing food will almost certainly be a tough prospect.
 After all, if it were easy, then the famine wouldn't be occurring, right?

 Which leads us to the next section of this article.

 In other words, there's not much to hunt.
 Even if there was, several towns and cities have too many people; there would just be too much competition between hunters in the early days and weeks of a disaster and famine; hunting in an area would be short lived and for most people unsuccessful.
 Those who went after big game (deer, elk, etc.) first would likely face the most challenges as a sudden increase in hunting would drive many of these animals out of the area.

 If you learn to think like a survivor, you'll find that these things are actually a lot easier to eat than you might believe today.

-With small mammals, birds, snakes and insects on the menu, that doesn't mean there won't be any big game out there; as covered in a previous article on hunting big game like elk, you're going to need to go to remote areas for big game -- the more remote the better.
+With small mammals, birds, snakes and insects on the menu, that doesn't mean there won't be any big game out there; as covered in a previous article on hunting big game, you're going to need to go to remote areas -- the more remote the better.

-That's because experienced hunters will target prime areas (which will be remote) first; because they know how to hunt, and they understand the dynamic of "hunting pressure" and how it drives big game quickly out of an area.
-As a rule of thumb, if you want to hunt in a time like this, seek out wilderness areas that are deep in the wilderness.
+That's because experienced hunters will target prime areas (which will be semi-remote) first; because they know how to hunt, and they understand the dynamic of "hunting pressure" and how it drives big game quickly out of an area.
+As a rule of thumb, if you want to hunt in a time like this, seek out wilderness areas that are deep in the wilderness and beyond those semi-remote areas.
 Now you'll have the best chances of finding big game that hasn't been spooked by a drastic increase in "hunting pressure".

 Finally, when it comes to hunting, those with experience and knowledge of the land stand to do best.
 Those without experience or basic knowledge, stand to fail miserably.